Jaguares de Jalisco

-Club Deportivo Jaguares de Jalisco is a Mexican professional football team based in Tala, Jalisco, Mexico currently playing in Liga de Balompié Mexicano.
+Club Deportivo Jaguares de Jalisco is a Mexican professional football team based in Zapopan, Jalisco, currently playing in Liga de Balompié Mexicano.

 History

-In February of 2020, the first assembly of teams interested in forming a new professional football competition in Mexico, called Liga de Balompié Mexicano, was held.
+In February 2020, the first assembly of teams interested in forming a new professional football competition in Mexico, called Liga de Balompié Mexicano, was held.
 In this event, the interest of a team called Jaguares de Jalisco was made known.
 On March 27, the club's participation was confirmed, being the third franchise to be registered in the new league.
 On April 30, the team appointed Juan Pablo García as manager.

 On June 13, 2020, the Tres de Marzo stadium was announced as the venue for the team's matches, which will be shared with Tecos F.C. and Halcones de Zapopan.

 On July 4, 2020 the team played its first game against Ameca FC.
 The game ended with a 3-1 victory in favor of Jaguares.